 Karen Green at Bridges for Communities, said: “We’re extremely grateful to Gloucestershire Cricket for putting on free cricket sessions for Afghan refugees.

 “For people who never expected to become refugees, who have had their lives turned upside down in the last couple of months and who still face significant uncertainties over their future, outlets like this can be invaluable because they allow people to take a break from the challenges they are facing so they can do something fun and enjoyable.
 We’re looking forward to continuing our partnership to help facilitate further opportunities for others who are rebuilding their lives in the city.”

-Those who attend the weekly cricket sessions not only get chance to play in a top-class facility, but are also treated to a selection of delicious foods.
-Thanks to support from three of the Club’s local businesses, Gloucestershire has been able to offer the Afghan cricket-lovers with a buffet after each session.
+Those who attended the weekly cricket sessions not only got the chance to play in a top-class facility, but were also treated to a selection of delicious foods.
+Thanks to support from three of the Club’s local businesses, Gloucestershire was able to offer the Afghan cricket-lovers with a buffet after each session.